GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

-# Secured Data Warehouse Onprem Ingest Blueprint
+# Secured Data Warehouse On-premisses Data Ingestion Blueprint

 [FAQ](./docs/FAQ.md) | [Troubleshooting Guide](./docs/TROUBLESHOOTING.md).

-This repository contains Terraform configuration modules that allow Google Cloud customers to quickly deploy a secured [BigQuery](https://cloud.google.com/bigquery) data warehouse for onprem data ingest.
+This repository contains Terraform configuration modules that allow Google Cloud customers to import data from an on-premises environment or another cloud into a Secured [BigQuery](https://cloud.google.com/bigquery) warehouse.

-The blueprint allows customers to use Google Cloud's core strengths in data analytics, and to overcome typical challenges that include:

-- Limited knowledge/experience with best practices for creating, deploying, and operating in Google Cloud.
-- Security/risk concerns and restrictions from their internal security, risk, and compliance teams.
-- Regulatory and compliance approval from external auditors.

-The Terraform configurations in this repository provide customers with an opinionated architecture that incorporates and documents best practices for a performant and scalable design, combined with security by default for control, logging and evidence generation.
-It can be simply deployed by customers through a Terraform workflow.
+This blueprint provides an opinionated architecture and an example on how to:

+- Encrypt data located outside of Google Cloud and import it into BigQuery using the [Tink](https://developers.google.com/tink) library.
+- Configure VPC Service Controls to secure the data pipeline and access to confidential data.
+- Configure separation of duties for personas (Google Groups).
+- Set up appropriate security controls (Organization Policies) and Google Cloud Logging to help protect confidential data.
+- Use data classification, Data Catalog policy tags, dynamic data masking, and column-level encryption to restrict access to specific columns in the BigQuery data warehouse.

 ## Disclaimer

-When using this blueprint, it is important to understand how you manage [separation of duties](https://cloud.google.com/kms/docs/separation-of-duties).
-We recommend you remove all primitive `owner` roles in the projects used as inputs for the *Data Warehouse module*.
+When using this blueprint, it is important to understand how you manage [separation of duties](https://cloud.google.com/kms/docs/separation-of-duties.
+We recommend you remove all primitive `owner` roles in the projects used as inputs for the blueprint main module.
 The blueprint itself does not need any primitive owner roles for correct operations.

-When using this blueprint in the example mode or when using this blueprint to create the new projects with default configurations for the deployment, we automatically remove the owner role as it has too broad access.

-However, if you choose to use this blueprint with pre-existing projects in your organization, we will not proactively remove any pre-existing owner role assignments, as we won’t know your intent for or dependency on these role assignments in your pre-existing workloads.
+The Blueprint does not proactively remove any pre-existing owner role assignments from pre-existing projects in your organization, as we won’t know your intent for or dependency on these role assignments in your pre-existing workloads.
 The pre-existing presence of these roles does expand the attack and risk surface of the resulting deployment.
 Therefore, we highly recommend you review your use of owner roles in these pre-existing cases and see if you can eliminate them to improve your resulting security posture.
-Only you can determine the appropriate trade-off to meet your business requirements.

 You can check the current situation of your project with either of the following methods: